MovePlan are the experts in managing change

 When undertaking change, organisations should consider bringing in an external change consultant to help manage it.
 Senior leaders may think it will be more cost and time effective to manage it internally, but this risks creating more issues than it solves.
 By having someone from the outside coming in, assessing how the organisation is run, what the culture is and how people behave, recommendations can be provided from a fresh and experienced perspective.

-Of course, change can be perceived as negative.
+Of course, change can be perceived as negative (we look at this in more detail in our resistance to change article).
 However, the keystone to any change management strategy is the people involved and the way we communicate with them.
 Understanding them and communicating to them in a way that they will respond positively will determine the outcome of a change management project.

 * PROSCI data